Loyalty & Reward Programmes

 What determines the total cost of implementing a loyalty programme?

-Total costs include initial setup (technology investment, software integration, staff training), ongoing maintenance (platform updates, customer support), and reward expenses.
+Total costs involved include initial setup (technology investment, software integration, staff training), ongoing maintenance (platform updates, customer support), and reward expenses.
 The biggest factor is whether you choose in-house development or a third-party platform.
 Each path has cost implications for both short and long-term success.

 How do build and buy solutions compare on costs?